Maria: The Woman the System Has to Work For

 “The robots took my job.
 I was mad.
 But they also built the solar panels that power my apartment and the vertical farms that grow my food.
 So I don’t know.
 It’s complicated.”

-On the Baseline:
+On the Foundation:

 “I don’t need a yacht.
 I never did.
 I just needed Sophia to have enough.
 Now she has enough.
 Now I have enough left over to do something besides survive.
 That’s all I ever wanted.”